TjarkMiener/likelihood_combiner/README.rst

 To install it as a conda package, first install Anaconda by following the instructions here: https://www.anaconda.com/distribution/.

-Then, create and enter a new Python 3.8 environment with:
+Then, create and enter a new Python3 environment with:

 .. code-block:: bash

-   conda create -n [ENVIRONMENT_NAME] python=3.8
-   source activate [ENVIRONMENT_NAME]
+   conda create -n [ENVIRONMENT_NAME] source activate [ENVIRONMENT_NAME]

 From the environment, add the necessary channels for all dependencies: